Radiergummi/libconfig/README.md

 ## TODO
 #### Bugs
 - Counting the object recursively has no effect currently, and I don't know why.
-- Sometimes while parsing JSON, a JSON_LAST_ERROR 1 is thrown, meaning the maximum depth is reached, even if handling JSON with no nesting at all.
-There must be some recursion going on.
+- ~~Sometimes while parsing JSON, a JSON_LAST_ERROR 1 is thrown, meaning the maximum depth is reached, even if handling JSON with no nesting at all.
+There must be some recursion going on.~~ (Fixed)

 #### Improvements
 - Parts of the code are a bit messy right now, especially the `add`-method.
 - I would like to modularize the internals a bit - parsing input should be done via drivers or at least inside of specialized methods for each content type.
+(In progress)
-- libconfig should be unit tested, unfortunately, I've never done tests using PHPunit and need help with it.
+- ~~libconfig should be unit tested~~ (Done)

 #### Features
-- INI Support (but just to stay competitive)
+- INI Support (but just to stay competitive) (In progress)
 - ?

 &nbsp;